 Public support for Forum has fallen from a high of 16 percent in May to 8-10 percent in recent surveys.

 Otten’s faction does not have the numbers to give Rutte a majority on its own.
-But it can team up with three other small right-wing parties, including the hardline Protestant Reformed Political Party and the pensioners’ party 50+, which have two seats each, to put him over the line.
+But it can team up with three other small right-wing parties, including the hardline Protestant Reformed Political Party and the pensioners’ party 50+, which have two seats each.

 That will be a relief to Rutte, whose party has been criticized from the right for U-turning on environmental policy.